chef/automate/components/automate-chef-io/content/docs/eas_applications.md

 Applying deployment configuration
   Started event-gateway

-Once you have done that retrieve the automate frontend TLS key to use for configuring your habitat supervisor.
+Once you have done that, retrieve the automate frontend TLS key to use for configuring your habitat supervisor.

 You can cat the cert file that is located at `/hab/svc/automate-load-balancer/data/<servername>.crt` to retrieve the current frontend tls certificates.